You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 While managing the trigger helps in the short term, the long-term goal is to change your dog’s emotional association with it entirely.

-Regular exercise and mental stimulation support this process by keeping your dog’s baseline stress levels lower — a dog that is physically and mentally satisfied is significantly more resilient to triggers than one running on unspent energy.
+Regular exercise and mental stimulation support this process by keeping your dog’s baseline stress levels lower.
+A dog that is physically and mentally satisfied is significantly more resilient to triggers than one running on unspent energy.

 Progress with fear and anxiety is rarely linear.
 But with consistency, most dogs show meaningful improvement over time.